ymankh/Donoud/README.md

 - Color-code notes and edit them using a rich text editor.
 - Pin important notes so they stay at the top.
 - Sort notes by creation date or last update.
+- Organize notes into folders for easier filtering.

 ## Installation